wrh2/pyProcessor/report/report.md

 Since the architecture is memory-memory and minimizing latency is a goal of the project, the latency of the memory employed was of utmost importance.
-The details of these modules are discussed in the following sections but their latency clearly dictates the clock period to be used for the implementation.
+The details of the memory are discussed in the following sections but their latency clearly dictates the clock period to be used for the implementation.
 The ALU is the second most important part of the architecture.